Azure-Samples/java-migration-copilot-samples/ContosoUniversity/README.md

 ## ✨ Project Overview

-ContosoUniversity is a comprehensive ASP.NET Core MVC application designed to manage university operations and academic data.
+ContosoUniversity is a university management application built on .NET Framework 4.8 with traditional Windows infrastructure dependencies and runs on on-premises Windows-based hosting.
 The system provides a complete educational management platform with functionality to handle students, courses, instructors, and departments.

 ContosoUniversity provides a database-driven system for educational management, allowing users to:
 - Create and manage student profiles with enrollment tracking